google/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/animations-and-performance.md

 * Take care that your animations don’t cause performance issues; ensure that you know the impact of animating a given CSS property.
 * Animating properties that change the geometry of the page (layout) or cause painting are particularly expensive.
 * Where you can, stick to changing transforms and opacity.
-* Use <code>will-change</code> to ensure that the browser knows what you plan to animate.
+* Use `will-change` to ensure that the browser knows what you plan to animate.

 Animating properties is not free, and some properties are cheaper to animate than others.
 For example, animating the `width` and `height` of an element changes its geometry and may cause other elements on the page to move or change size.
 This process is called *layout* (or *reflow* in Gecko-based browsers like Firefox), and can be expensive if your page has a lot of elements.
 Whenever layout is triggered, the page or part of it will normally need to be painted, which is typically even more expensive than the layout operation itself.